menu

 Demographics

-In terms of college education, Sonora is nearly on par with the US average for all cities of 21.84%: 17.13% of adults 25 and older in Sonora have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Sonora rank slightly lower than the national average.
+16.05% of adults 25 and older in Sonora have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Sonora in 2022 was $20,955, which is low income relative to Texas and the nation.
-This equates to an annual income of $83,820 for a family of four.
+The per capita income in Sonora in 2022 was $28,386, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $113,544 for a family of four.
 However, Sonora contains both very wealthy and poor people as well.

 Sonora is an extremely ethnically-diverse city.
 The people who call Sonora home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Sonora, accounting for 78.19% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Sonora, accounting for 67.73% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Sonora residents report their race to be White, followed by Native American.
-Important ancestries of people in Sonora include Italian, Irish, English, German, and French.
+Important ancestries of people in Sonora include Irish, English, German, Italian, and Scottish.

 The most common language spoken in Sonora is Spanish.
 Other important languages spoken here include English and Italian.